Understanding export regulations

 - Classify the cryptographic features yourself by reading documentation and resources from the Bureau of Industry and Security.

-- Classify the cryptographic features by contacting an export control lawyer.
+- Classify the cryptographic features by contacting an export controls lawyer.

-- Request the appropriate ECCN from the Bureau of Industry and Security by applying for a Commodity Classification Automated Tracking System (CCATS) number.
+- Request the appropriate ECCN from the Bureau of Industry and Security by applying for a CCATS number.

 Related resources for ECCN and ERN